Akanowo/PubSub/README.md

-# PUB/SUB SYSTEM
+# PUBLISH/SUBSCRIBE SYSTEM

 # Introduction
-This API system was built using the Express framework of Node.js, Faye and Socket.io
+This API system was built using the Express framework of Node.js.

 # Requirement
 Make sure Node.js is installed on your computer.
 Download it here: https://nodejs.org/en/download/